CyberReveal/storm-test/README.md

-# Storm Test #
+# Storm Coding Exercise #

 ## Overview ##

+The aim of this exercise is to learn about the Storm framework and then demonstrate this knowledge.

-This test comprises of a Storm topology.
-More information on Storm can be found [here](http://storm-project.net/ "here").
+Information on Storm can be found [here](http://storm-project.net/ "here").

-The topology reads the contents of a local file, splitting the text into single lines and then into individual words.
+This project contains a simple Storm topology that reads the contents of a local file, splits the text into single lines and then into individual words.
 For each word in the file a line is written to an output file stating the word and the number of times that word has been previously seen.

 ## Tasks ##

-1. Perform a code review of the application describing the changes you would suggest to the developer.
+1. Perform a code review of the application, noting any problems and describing any changes you would suggest to the developer.
-2. Add a Bolt (or series of Bolts) to the Topology so that in addition to the current functionality, for each letter in the file, a line is written to a new file stating the letter and the number of times that letter has previously been seen.
-3. Describe some new features which could be made to extend this application.
+2. Describe some new features which could be made to extend this application.
-4. Implement some of the new features you listed in task 3.
+3. Implement 1 or more of the new features you've listed.

 ## Notes ##

 - We are not looking for a complete rewrite of the application for the code review.
-Just some helpful tips on best practices.
+Focus on best practices and explain any potential defects in the code.
 - Please do not fork this repository or submit answers as a Pull Request.
 Test Responses should be submitted via email to your recruiter.